-SMART distribution systems is crucial for realizing envisioned smart grid, especially in challenging times with high penetration of renewable energy resources, plug-in hybrid vehicles, over many decades old power distribution equipment and networks.
-[1].
-Therefore, the implementation of Information and Communication Technology (ICT) in distribution substations is important to achieve intelligent control, monitoring, and protection applications.
-The IEC 61850 [2] is already accepted in smart grid framework worldwide for common information exchange among Intelligent Electronic Devices (IEDs) within power substation [3].
-The IEC 61850 standard proposes Ethernet Local Area Network (LAN) to integrate substation automation devices supplied by different manufactures.
+is already accepted in smart-grid framework worldwide for common information exchange among intelligent electronic devices (IEDs) within power substations [3].
+The IEC 61850 standard proposes Ethernet local area network (LAN) to integrate substation automation devices supplied by different manufactures.
 References [4]-[6] provide assessment of IEC 61850 communication using wired Ethernet LAN.
-The wireless Ethernet LAN (presently standardized in IEEE 802.11) has already been included in smart grid roadmap of NIST (National Institute of Standards and Technology) [3], and recent studies have demonstrated the suitability of Wireless LAN (WLAN) technologies for industrial environment as an extension of industrial Ethernet for various industrial applications [7], [8].
-Moreover, wireless technologies are more promising to realize smart distribution substation applications, especially due to less stringent performance requirements and limited availability of infrastructure investments at power distribution level [9]-[11].
-Moreover, the international institutes have also presented the potential of these technologies for future substation protection, control and monitoring related applications [12]-[15].
-Product developers for power utilities have initiated developing robust wireless LAN substation automation devices [16], [17].
-Although, some works on wireless applications for substations have been demonstrated [18]-[20], there is no any thorough investigation available in the literatures to examine the performance of wireless LAN for the time delay requirement criteria specified in IEC 61850 part-5.
+The wireless Ethernet LAN (presently standardized in IEEE 802.11) has already been included in a smart-grid roadmap of the National Institute of Standards and Technology (NIST) [3], and recent studies have demonstrated the suitability of wireless LAN (WLAN) technologies for industrial environments as an extension of industrial Ethernet for various industrial applications [7], [8].
+Moreover, wireless technologies are more promising to realize smart distribution substation applications, especially due to less stringent performance requirements and limited availability of infrastructure investments at the power-distribution level [9]-[11].
+Moreover, the international institutes have also presented the potential of these technologies for future substation protection, control, and monitoring-related applications [12]-[15].
+Product developers for power utilities have initiated developing robust WLAN substation automation devices [16], [17].
+Although some works on wireless applications for substations have been demonstrated [18]-[20], there is no any thorough investigation available in the literatures to examine the performance of WLANs for the time-delay requirement criteria specified in IEC 61850 part 5.

-This paper presents an assessment of wireless LAN performance for IEC 61850 based smart distribution substation applications.
-The work started by identifying the potential smart distribution substation applications, for which WLAN technology can be more suitable technically as well as economically (Section-III).
-Then, the noise level measurements are carried out at various 27.6 kV and 13.8 kV distribution substations using the commercial spectrum and network analyzers (Section-IV).
-Next stage of this work includes the laboratory prototype development of wireless enabled IEC 61850 based substation devices, such as wireless Intelligent Electronic Devices (IEDs) and a Merging Unit (MU) playback, using industrial embedded system with hardreal time platform.
-In order to assess wireless LAN performance, the further laboratory setup includes commercial wireless Access Point (AP), traffic generator, noise sources, network analyzer, and spectrum analyzer.
-The examination
+This paper presents an assessment of WLAN performance for IEC 61850-based smart distribution substation applications.
+The work starts by identifying the potential smart distribution substation applications, for which WLAN technology can be more suitable technically as well as economically (Section III).
+Then, the noise-level measurements are carried out at various 27.6- and 13.8-kV distribution substations using the commercial spectrum and network analyzers (Section IV).
+The next stage of this work includes the laboratory prototype development of wireless enabled IEC 61850-based substation devices, such as wireless IEDs and a merging unit (MU) playback, using an industrial embedded system with a hard real-time platform.
+In order to assess WLAN performance, the further laboratory setup includes commercial wireless access point (AP), traffic generator, noise sources, network analyzer, and spectrum analyzer.
+The examination results from the developed hardware laboratory are discussed in detail (Section V).
+Finally, to analyze the performance of WLAN-based communication networks for various smart-grid applications in the substation, the field testing of WLAN-enabled IEC 61850 networks for various control and